JessPaley/Audio-to-Audio-Alignment/README.md

 ## Usage
 - Locate `run.py` and run the python file.
 After running the file, a `File Directory Input Helper` GUI will display
 - Follow instructions on the GUI by each row and select the directory.
-The red text will show the status of
+The red text will show the status
 - The tool will automatically generator a REAPER project.
 Click “Open Project” to open the REAPER file, or find the REAPER file on your chosen output location.